Granny of the Dead (2017) – Film Review

 Rating: 15

-by Ashleigh Millman
+By Ashleigh Millman

-There’s a certain breed of films, and horror films in particular, where being absolutely atrocious works directly in their favour.
+There’s are certain breed of films, and horror films in particular, where being absolutely atrocious works directly in their favour.
 There to offer nothing more than an entertaining poke at the film industry, their self-aware terribleness can be taken in good humour, transcending from awful to amazing.

 Granny of the Dead is not one of those films.